MicrosoftDocs/appcenter-docs/docs/general/app-center-security.md

 ### Encryption keys

 We use system-provided keys for encryption at rest.
-App Center doesn't support customer-provided certificates.
+App Center does not support customer-managed keys for encryption.

 ### Multi-tenancy

 App Center is a multi-tenant system.
 All customer data is held within one set of data stores.
+There is no option to hold a customer's data in a separate or isolated set of data stores.

 ## Code security